benhhopkins/benhhopkins.github.io/pages/ten2y2k/ten2y2k.md

 We were inspired by the visual style of the Japan-only PS1 game *Love and Destroy*, which only has a couple of recorded examples online at this time.
 I really like the game's visual effects, but I didn't have enough time to emulate them properly for this jam.
 The game's unique color palette did make a big impact on us, as well as the character design.

 The character, who I believe we called ViVi, was made in Blender.
-It was my first time trying to animate hair with an armature and while it's minimally noticable I think it came out okay.
+It was my first time trying to animate hair with an armature and while it's minimally noticeable I think it came out okay.
 The look of chunky PS1 hands slapping keyboards to type is really funny to me so that's what she does to fire off the attack programs in the game.

 ![ViVi blender](./character.png) {.media}